This policy was updated in March 2019 in line with the Children and Social Work Act 2017 and revised statutory guidance.

 Fostering social workers should always be involved from the earliest point to offer advice to the assessing social worker and potential carers to help consider the most appropriate form of permanence and the range of support available.

-4.3 Fostering for Adoption
+4.3 Foster for Adoption / Early Permanence Placements

 In some cases there may be strong indications at the point the child becomes looked after, or soon afterward, that the most likely outcome for the child is adoption.
 In such circumstances consideration should always be given to the appropriateness of placing with approved adopters on a fostering basis.
 Carers willing to take a child on this basis must be made aware that there is no guarantee that the placement will proceed to adoption.